The

 Millions

-of transactions like this take place every day between
+of transactions like this take place every day between customers

-are therefore constantly moving between the banks.
+constantly moving between the banks.

 All these